lopezerik/ToDoDB/README.md

    You can easily [create a SQL server](https://youtu.be/u96rVINbAUI) with a dummy password and username on your local machine.

 Now you can run steps 1 and 2 from the [Quick Start](#start) guide.
 However, we must include the
-path to the installation of the MySQL Connector for Java.
+path to the installation of the MySQL Connector for Java when running the application.
 ```
 cd src
 javac Main.java